What is apnea of prematurity?

 Doctors may give your baby caffeine, which stimulates breathing

 Your baby may need a CPAP How do doctors treat sleep apnea?
-Apnea is a medical word for "not breathing."
 Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.
-This happens over and over each time... read more (continuous positive airway pressure) machine or ventilator Ventilators Ventilation is the same thing as breathing.
+If you have sleep apnea, this happens over and over each time you sleep, often many... read more (continuous positive airway pressure) machine or ventilator Ventilators Ventilation is the same thing as breathing.
 It's the movement of air into and out of your lungs.
 Sometimes your breathing needs to be assisted by a ventilator.
 A ventilator is a machine that... read more to help with breathing

 Just like other babies, babies with apnea of prematurity should sleep on their back and not their tummy.
 Your doctor will check to make sure your baby can safely ride in a car seat.